stevebrauner/stevebrauner.github.io/_portfolio/005_calculator_webapp.md

 # Calculator: A simple rpn style calculator app

 {% include feature_row %}

+In this project I wanted to create a calculator app that used a Model View Controller design pattern.
+I also wanted the calculator to use RPN notation because it is used more in math/science fields and is more complex to execute.

+## Design Concepts

 - Created as RPN calculator because it is used more in math/science fields and is more complex to execute.
 - Uses a Model View Controller design pattern.